-Rabo Encendido ("Tail on Fire", translated literally) is a spicy stew usually prepared for special occasions.
-It's preparation is long and it contains many ingredients but it is definitely worth it.
+Rabo Encendido (Spicy Oxtail Stew) is "Tail on Fire", translated literally, this is a rich, spicy oxtail stew usually prepared for special occasions.

 Ingredients